Jiffy Cornbread Casserole

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.

-How to Make Jiffy Cornbread Casserole
+How To Make Jiffy Cornbread Casserole

 - Preheat oven to 350F.
 Grease an 9×9 or 9×13 baking dish with nonstick spray.